Sairina009/OSD_SOURCE_CODE/README.md

-# OSD PHP Pages Installation Guide
+# OSD Pages Installation Guide

 ## Overview
 This guide will help you set up PHP pages on your server with Nginx, MySQL, and PHP.